xieyuheng/inner/source/_posts/quotes.md

   - Robert Pirsig
   - in "zen and the art of motorcycle maintenance"

+### Religion

+- Believers are in groups, seekers are alone.
+  - Jaggi Vasudev

 ### Technology

 - I care about what the security and efficiency properties